phuang1024/midi2gcode/README.md

 * `-i`: Input MIDI file.
 * `-o`: Output G-code file.
 * `-p`: Pitch multiplier.
-* `-l`: Length of axis (currently unused).
+* `-l`: Length of axis (currently ignored).
 * `-a`: Axis to use e.g. `"Y"`.
 Normally, the Y axis is loudest.
 * `-r`: Axis to use for rests.
-The `"X"` and `"E"`xtruder axes are quietest, but some printers require heat to move the extruder.
+The `"X"` and `"E"`xtruder axes are quietest, but some printers don't move the extruder unless it is heated.
-* `--home`: Move the nozzles to home before playing.
+* `--home`: Move to home position before playing.

 How it works:

 The 3D printer moves motors, and usually makes noises.
-These noises are random in most prints, but if you move them at certain speeds, they may form a song.
+These noises are arbitrary in most prints, but if you move them at certain speeds, they may form a song.

 The script computes the speeds based on a MIDI file (the song).